Skip to content

 DAC Strengths

-• Lowest cost per link of any 800G interconnect option
+• Lowest cost per link of any 800G interconnect

 • Lowest latency — no signal processing in the path